-My sample below is made in single crochet (sc blo).
+My sample swatch below is made in single crochet (sc blo).
 You could use any basic stitches including a dc blo.

 You can also choose to work the rib first, at the beginning of the garment, or last when you have already made the main part of the work.

-- Crochet a starting ch of that width.
-My example is using 8 ch, plus 1 turning ch.
+- Crochet a starting chain of that width.
+My example is using 8 chains, plus 1 turning chain.

 - Single crochet in the 2nd chain from the hook.
 Single crochet in every stitch to the end.
 Turn.

-- Sc in BLO into each st along the row, until last st. Sc into that st. In patterns, this may be written as Blsc.
+- Single crochet into that stitch.
+In patterns, this may be written as Blsc.
 (Back loop single crochet.)
 Turn.

 - Repeat from * as many times as you need, until your rib is long enough.